Sanborn-Young/MP3ToTXT/README.md

 Uses the latest WhisperX and Pytorch CPU packages for surprisingly good speed and translation accuracey

+If you have a Cuda layer, I would not use this script.
+I would suggest Kit-Whisperx github, which is the coolest app ever.
+However, it is very slow, and it pulls some other version of some file that makes it painfully slower than this script here.

+So, this is a quick and dirty answer if you don't have any speed.

+Finally, it creates just a mess of text.
+So, you can run ppsplit script in the other repository to chunk it up and make it more readable.
+Not necessary for an LLM to digest.

 #### What Do I Need?

 While the script is here, and you could "just run it," I think it is better to set up a virtual environment to run it in.